andymcdgeo/andymcdgeo/README.md

 # Hey there and welcome to my GitHub Repo👋

 I'm a petrophysicist / geoscientist within the oil and gas industry.
-I am passionate about learning and developing apps using Python, data science, and sharing knowledge amongst the community.
+I am passionate about learning and developing apps using Python, data science, machine learning and sharing knowledge amongst the community.

 ## Find me on the web 🌎:
 - Website: http://andymcdonald.scot